mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 > time_series.py

 * This python script contains the main driver code for our time-series model and analysis

-> seq.py

-* This python script contains the supporting functions for pre-processing of the raw genome sequences

 ## Data
 This folder contains the genome sequence data exported from GISAID EpiFlu / NCBI Genbank database: